 This reaction is volatile, too.
 Left alone, your mustard will lose its bite in a few days, or in some cases even hours.
-But adding an acid, most often vinegar, stops and sets the reaction in place — this is precisely what happens with horseradish as well.
+But adding an acid, most often vinegar, sets the reaction in place — this is what happens with horseradish as well.
 Adding salt not only improves the flavor, but also helps preserve the mustard, too.
 If you skip the vinegar and salt, you will still have mustard, but it will not keep for long.
 Not that it will go bad, but it will lose it’s flavor.

 Once made with salt and vinegar, mustard is nearly invulnerable to deterioration.
 Mustard is one of the more powerful anti-microbial plants we know of, and, considering it is mixed with vinegar and salt, it becomes a heady mix no wee beastie can survive in.
 It is said that mustard will never go bad, although it can dry out.

 You have three choices when it comes to which variety of mustard seed you use: White, brown and black.
-White mustard undergoes a different, milder reaction than do brown or black mustards, which are far zingier.
+White mustard undergoes a different, milder reaction than do brown mustard or black mustard, which are far zingier.
 American yellow mustard is made with white mustard seed and turmeric, brown mustards are in most of your better mustards, and black mustard is used in hot mustards or in Indian cuisine.
 (Note: You can tame black and brown mustard seeds by soaking them in water overnight before grinding.)

 Incidentally, the wild mustard all over California is black mustard.
 You can thank Father Junipero Serra for that one: He used mustard, which grows like a weed, to mark his travels in Alta California 250 years ago.

-The famous Grey Poupon mustard — Dijon has been a center of mustard-making for nearly a millennia now — is traditionally made with stone ground brown mustard and verjus, the tart juice of unripe grapes.
+The famous Grey Poupon mustard — Dijon has been a center of mustard-making for nearly a millennium now — is traditionally made with stone ground brown mustard and verjus, the tart juice of unripe grapes.
 I prefer this style of mustard, and most of my homemade mustards are grainy like Dijon.
 I grind my seeds with a spice grinder, but you could get all old school and use a mortar and pestle.

 The best mustards, in my opinion, combine brown or black mustard seeds with yellow mustard powder: The two sets of chemical reactions complement each other and made a more complex mustard.